versatica/mediasoup-website/_includes/mediasoup/api/WebRtcTransport.md

 </div>

 <div markdown="1" class="note warn">
-This method can just be called on `webrtcTransports` with  `direction: "send"`.
+This method can just be called on open `webrtcTransports` with  `direction: "send"` (it will throw otherwise).
 </div>

 Usage example: